zhenghh04/csci394-spring26/01_mpi_pi/README.md

 This example estimates pi with a Monte Carlo method using `mpi4py`.

+## Hands-on summary
+- Understand parallelism with MPI ranks and work splitting.
+- Run the same program with different process counts and measure scaling.
+- Practice launching jobs on a supercomputer (PBS + `mpiexec`).
+- Compare performance between a laptop and an HPC system.

 ![MPI4PY Pi schematic](mpi_pi_schematic.svg)

 Each MPI rank generates random points, counts how many fall inside the unit circle, and the counts are reduced to rank 0 to compute pi as `4 * (inside / total)`.

 ## MPI quick start (no background needed)
 - MPI runs the same program on many processes (called "ranks").